ppy/osu-wiki/news/2021-11-10-osu!trivium-quiz-2021.md

 ## FAQ

 Below are answers to some questions we anticipate from the participants.
-If your question is not answered here, please feel free to ask me on the Discord Server linked above.
+If your question is not answered here, please feel free to ask [mangomizer](https://osu.ppy.sh/users/1893718) on the aforementioned Discord server.

 ### This quiz seems impossible!
 Where do I even begin?

 This quiz is intended to be incredibly difficult.
-Last year's winning team only managed to score 84 points out of a maximum of 150.
-That being said, a good place to start would be to rewatch the VODs from the previous instalment of the quiz (these can be found on the forum or quiz document).
+Last year's winning team only managed to score 84 points out of the maximum of 150.
+That being said, a good place to start would be to rewatch the VODs from the previous instalment of the quiz (these can be found on the forum post or quiz document).

 ### Is there any question that requires knowledge from participating in the previous year's quiz?

-No. There will be no advantage gained (other than experience) from participating in previous events - we aim to have a level playing field.
+No. There will be no advantage gained (other than experience) from participating in previous events — we aim to have a level playing field.

 ### Why am I not allowed to ask peppy for answers?